Health

 -

-Contagious Illnesses: Inform the school health office if your child has been diagnosed with conditions like strep throat, chickenpox, shingles, impetigo, scarlet fever, or conjunctivitis (pink eye).
-For strep throat, keep your child home until you've received the throat culture results or they've been on antibiotics for 24 hours.
+Please inform the school health office if your child has been diagnosed with communicable conditions like strep throat, chickenpox, shingles, impetigo, scarlet fever, or conjunctivitis (pink eye), and advice on whether or not your child can return to school and when, will be offered in accordance with the Mn Dept of Health recommedations.

 Medication at School: